 9. Boosts The Immune System

 Vitamin C in squash boosts the immune system, in a way preventing colds and fighting allergies.
-The rinds of few varieties of squash are a rich source of fiber, which aids in proper digestion and can prevent many types of diseases.
+The rinds of a few varieties of squash are a rich source of fiber, which aids in proper digestion and can prevent many types of diseases.
 Thus, you should consider eating the peel or rind along with the squash to avail these benefits.

-Summer squash is especially rich in vitamins like Vitamin C, Vitamin A and other minerals like magnesium, folate, copper, riboflavin, and phosphorus.
+Summer squash is especially rich in vitamins like Vitamin C, and Vitamin A, and other minerals like magnesium, folate, copper, riboflavin, and phosphorus.
 It has a high concentration of carotenoids, like beta-carotene.
 Summer squash also contains a high amount of potassium and manganese, which help balance fluids and process glucose.
 Summer squash is rich in other essential nutrients like dietary fiber as well.

 11. Low-Calorie Count

 Summer squashes are low in calories.
 The carbohydrate content is also quite low.
 Moreover, it does not contain any cholesterol.
 So, if you are looking to get into shape, summer squash is the best choice for you.